amritpal200/Synthesis-Project-1/README.md

 An implementation of Deeplog parameter value model as explained in the paper can be found in `deeplog.py`, and a demonstration of how can be trained and used is in `deeplog.ipynb`.

 ### Combination of Autoencoder and Deeplog
 An implementation of the combination of the normal Autoencoder and Deeplog can be found in `combo.ipynb`.
 The same clean dataset as in Deeplog is used, so a pretrained Deeplog model can be loaded.
 For consistency, the autoencoder is trained on the same dataset.
+We've trained such combination model and processed a set of logs.
+Example of URLs from logs that have been detected as highly potential anomalies can be found in the `data` folder.